wjessop/motorpitx_power_control/README.md

 Check the process is running with ps / systemctl, and you should now be able to power down the Raspberry Pi by momentarily pressing the MotorPiTX power button.

+Installing the binary into a more correct location is left as an exercise for the user.

 ## Contributing

 1. Fork it